Family of Shavkat Mirziyoyev: Miralisher Mirziyoyev

 Born in 2009, Miralisher Mirziyoyev is the youngest child and only son of Shavkat and Ziroat Mirziyoyev.

 Grandchildren

 Miromon Tursunov

 Named after Shavkat Mirziyoyev's father Miromon, Miromon Tursunov is the son of politician Saida Mirziyoyeva and businessman Oybek Tursunov.

 Sons-in-law

 Oybek Tursunov

 Married to Saida Mirziyoyeva, Oybek Tursunov is coined "one of the country's most influential businessmen".

 Otabek Umarov

 Named the de-facto head of President Mirziyoyev's security, businessman Otabek Umarov is Shakhnoza Mirziyoyeva's husband and thus Mirziyoyev's son-in-law.

 Umarov's successful business ventures are always supported by different Presidential decrees and state backing, and the competitors of Umarov are pressured.
 Umarov is known to be closely associated with the allegedly criminal Abdukadyr family.

 Ancestry

-Shavkat Mirziyoyev is of Uzbek heritage.
+Shavkat Mirziyoyev is of Uzbek origin.
 His father Miromon worked as a physician in the family's home Zomin District, Jizzakh Region.
 Mirziyoyev's mother died when Shavkat Mirziyoyev was only 9 years old.